backend-development/backend-development-textbook/source/rails_security.md

 §

 The OWASP advises: Determine the protection needs of data **in transit** and **at rest**.
 For example, passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws, e.g. EU's General Data Protection Regulation (GDPR), or regulations, e.g. financial data protection such as PCI Data Security Standard (PCI DSS).

-You should check if your backend framework has the following features, or if you need to add them through packages.

-* Encryption in the Database
-* keeping sensitive data from being logged
-* ensuring that https is used

 ### Encryption in the Database